 - I. Band Concert, Marching, Pep & Jazz, and Orchestra - A. Regulations pertaining to music activities of the co-curricular activity are determined by the KSHSAA.
-It is the responsibility of the instrumental and choral music teachers to keep themselves informed of KSHSAA rules and regulations and to so inform their students. - B. Transportation for field trips is by bus and all must comply with the Haysville School District field trip policies and procedures. - C. Outside Performance - 1.
-No one should communicate with outside agencies for purposes of securing invitations to perform without written permission of the principal.
+It is the responsibility of the instrumental and choral music teachers to keep themselves informed of KSHSAA rules and regulations and to so inform their students. - B. Transportation for field trips is by bus and all must comply with the Haysville School District field trip policies and procedures.

+C. Outside Performance

+- No one should communicate with outside agencies for purposes of securing invitations to perform without written permission of the principal.
 Tapes, recordings, etc., of all musical organizations shall not be given to outside persons for advertising, competition, awards, etc., without the permission of the principal. - 2.
 Regulations governing the number of participants and performances are determined by KSHSAA. - 3.
 Music organizations may accept invitations to appear before civic groups.
 These appearances, however, should be scheduled for a minimal loss of school time and must be approved by the high school principal. - 4.
-Jazz Ensembles (Stage Band) are not to accept performance invitations which would constitute a breach of the Music Code of ETHICS of the AF of M and MENC. - D. Inter-school and Community Appearances - 1.
-High School musical groups, when performing at the middle school, must have permission of both principals.
+Jazz Ensembles (Stage Band) are not to accept performance invitations which would constitute a breach of the Music Code of ETHICS of the AF of M and MENC.

+D. Inter-school and Community Appearances

+- 1. High School musical groups, when performing at the middle school, must have permission of both principals.
 In general, middle schools initiate the invitation.
 Cost for transportation shall be furnished by the high school. - 2.
-High school instrumental organizations may participate in parades when an invitation has been received and approved by the high school principal. - E. Miscellaneous - 1.
-Outside parent groups choosing to raise money for equipment or supplies do so understanding said equipment and supplies become the property of the Haysville School District. - 2.
-Food and drink shall not be brought into the school building during musical productions or practices.
+High school instrumental organizations may participate in parades when an invitation has been received and approved by the high school principal.